Theses and State Final Exams

 If the supervisor is unable to read the final version of work because it was submitted too late (typically less than 3 days before handing over), it will indicate in the report and lead to a deterioration in the evaluation.
 It is advisable to submit the text to the supervisor for review at least 1 to 2 weeks before submission.

-Any postponement of submission by one week or until the end of July (and hence also postponement of the State final examination to August) on grounds of health or for any other reasons must be applied for at least 2 weeks before the submission deadline.
+Any postponement of submission by one week or until the end of July (and hence also postponement of the State Final Examination to August) on grounds of health or for any other reasons must be applied for in the Administrative procedures and applications module at least 2 weeks before the submission deadline.

 The theses shall be submitted in printed form, where at least 1 copy (2 copies in the event of postponed publication) must be submitted in hard-case binding which cannot be disassembled.
 It is therefore necessary to have a time reserve for printing and binding.
 Some bookbinders require the order for the binding and information about the approximate number of pages 3 to 7 days in advance.
-The assignment shall be inserted in both copies of the thesis.
-A storage medium shall be inserted in the original counterpart of the thesis.
-An assignment shall be inserted also in the electronic copy in the IS FIT.
+Both prints of the thesis, as well as the electronic version, must contain the assignment, which can be downloaded from the IS in PDF and inserted into the template.
+A storage medium is inserted in the original counterpart of the thesis (in the case of postponement of the publication of the thesis, in both prints).

 In accordance with the deadlines set by the academic year time schedule:

-A thesis is considered submitted only when it is submitted both in electronic form in the IS FIT and in printed form in room C208.
+A thesis is considered submitted only when it is submitted both in electronic form in the IS and in printed form.
+Electronic submission is done within the My Final Project module, where you need to select the file type "Final Thesis", paper submission is then done in room C208 (submission of the paper version before the electronic version is not possible).
 Thus, the text of the thesis must be typically submitted on the above date by 2:00 p.m., i.e. the end of the office hours of the Department secretary.

-A presentation for defence at the State final examination must be prepared after the submission.
+A presentation for defence at the State Final Examination (SFE) must be prepared after the submission.
 It is advisable to consult the supervisor on the presentation; the supervisor will provide advice on whether the presentation contains all essential facts.
 You are required to bring the presentation for the defence on a USB Flash, ideally in a root directory named after the login (which is usually copied into the computer by the Committee Secretary).

-The defence at the State final examination itself consists of a presentation lasting 5 minutes (BIT) or 8 minutes (MIT, EIT or Erasmus) followed by discussion.
+The defence at the SFE itself consists of a presentation lasting 5 minutes (Bachelor's Thesis) or 8 minutes (Master's Thesis or any work within Erasmus) followed by discussion.
 Subsequently, the student proceeds to the oral part of the final examination.